Kai Winding

-Kai Chresten Winding (/ˈkaɪ ˈwɪndɪŋ/ KY-_-WIN-ding; (Note: "'my name is pronounced Kai as in fly, Winding as in woodwind,' he told Crescendo International, though not unreasonably many people mispronounced Kai to rhyme with Jay" (i.e., /ˈkeɪ/, presumably because Winding's partnership with J. J. Johnson led the pair to be nicknamed "Jay and Kai" in the titles of multiple albums).)
-May 18, 1922 – May 6, 1983) was a Danish-born American trombonist and jazz composer.
+Kai Chresten Winding (/ˈkaɪ ˈwɪndɪŋ/ KY-_-WIN-ding; (Note: my name is pronounced Kai as in fly, Winding as in woodwind,' he told Crescendo International, though not unreasonably many people mispronounced Kai to rhyme with Jay" (i.e., /ˈkeɪ/, presumably because Winding's partnership with J. J. Johnson led the pair to be nicknamed "Jay and Kai" in the titles of multiple albums).)
+May 18, 1922 – May 6, 1983) was a Danish born American trombonist and jazz composer.
 He is known for his collaborations with fellow trombonist J. J. Johnson.
-His version of "More", the theme from the movie Mondo Cane, reached in 1963 number 8 in the Billboard Hot 100 and remained his only entry here.
+His version of "More", the theme from the movie Mondo Cane, reached number eight on the Billboard Hot 100 in 1963 and remained his only entry there.

 Biography

 Winding was born in Aarhus, Denmark.
-His father, Ove Winding was a naturalized U.S. citizen, thus Kai, his mother and sisters, though born abroad were already U.S. citizens.
+His father, Ove Winding, was a naturalized U.S. citizen, thus Kai, his mother, and sisters, though born abroad were already U.S. citizens.
 In September 1934, his mother, Jenny Winding, moved Kai and his two sisters, Ann and Alice.
 Kai graduated in 1940 from Stuyvesant High School in New York City and that same year began his career as a professional trombonist with Shorty Allen's band.
 Subsequently, he played with Sonny Dunham and Alvino Rey, until he entered the United States Coast Guard during World War II.

 After the war, Winding was a member of Benny Goodman's orchestra, then Stan Kenton's.
 He participated in Birth of the Cool sessions in 1949, appearing on four of the twelve tracks, while J. J. Johnson appeared on the other eight, having participated on the other two sessions.

-(From left:) Eddie Safranski, Kai Winding, Stan Kenton, Pete Rugolo, and Shelly Manne, c.
+From left: Eddie Safranski, Winding, Stan Kenton, Pete Rugolo, and Shelly Manne, c.
 January 1946.